Magdalena Jackiewicz

 PL

-In an earlier article, I wrote a detailed comparison of Extract, Transform, Load and Extract, Load, Transform processes.
-I suggest you consult the text if both terms are new to you and you’d like to broaden your understanding of each of these concepts, their advantages and how they can be useful in your organization.
+In an earlier article, I wrote a detailed comparison of Extract, Transform, Load (ETL) and Extract, Load, Transform (ELT) data integration processes.
+If you're not familiar with these concepts, I encourage you to a quick read - it will help you grasp the essence of both.
+You'll understand how the processes differ, what are their unique advantages, and how they can be useful in your organization.

-In this article, we’re explaining why ELT is indispensable for modern data analytics processes that rely on big data and advanced analytics techniques which power robust business intelligence practices that you want to implement in your organization.
+In this article, we’re explaining why ELT is indispensable for modern data analytics processes that rely on big data and advanced analytics techniques which are critical for powering robust business intelligence practices.

-If any of these terms are new, refer to our comprehensive data glossary for definitions.
+If any terms in this article are new, you can refer to our comprehensive data glossary for definitions.

 The problems with ETL in modern data analytics